 To start the most important part of this review, we will begin with taking a look at the exterior of the case box, then examine the case exterior and finally the inside of the case.

 Once we open up the top of the box, we notice that Antec chose to use hard cell foam to secure the case.
-While the hard cell foam is functional, I wish Antec used soft cell foam to be able to have more piece of mind if shipping this case with a full build inside.
-Antec did however use a dual walled cardboard box to make the box, which decrease the chances of your case and any contents inside from being damaged.
+While the hard cell foam is functional, I wish Antec used soft cell foam to be able to have more peace of mind if shipping this case with a full build inside.
+Antec did however use a dual walled cardboard box to make the box, which decreases the chances of your case and any contents inside being damaged.